beast-dev/doc/pages/beast/programs/beast_spread4.md

 ## SPREAD 4

+>[!NOTE]
-Unfortunately, our funding to support the hosting of SPREAD 4 on AWS has ended and we need to discontinue this service.
+> Unfortunately, our funding to support the hosting of SPREAD 4 on AWS has ended and we need to discontinue this service.
 The infrastructure is still available at [SPREAD 4 github](https://github.com/phylogeography/spread).
 We refer to other SPREAD versions below.

 ### spread.gl